 Thanks!
 And good luck!

 Disclaimer: I am not a licensed clinician or addictionologist.
 The post above is for reference purposes only and should not be considered “medical fact” or “standard of care”.
+It assumes that you are of sound mind and have the ability to make common sense decisions about your specific circumstances and your health.
 I have gathered this information from a variety of sources including but not limited to: clinical literature, speaking with clinicians, addictionologists and other recovery specialists, personal experience, first hand accounts of detox and Withdrawal Ease customers.
 As always, all detox plans are best explored with your primary care doctor, prescribing physician or psychotherapist.